 A lot of readers asked about substituting coconut oil for the vegetable oil to get Coconut Oil Amish Sugar Cookies.
 The inquirers were okay with real butter (versus margarine) in a recipe, but did not want to use vegetable oil.
 I totally get this – my S.O. is a purist about what ‘fats’ he likes to consume, and he avoids margarine, vegetable oil, corn oil, and a few others.

-I made these Coconut Oil Amish Sugar Cookies, simply subbing the coconut oil for vegetable oil, and I wanted to see what result I got from that one and only tweak.
+I made these coconut oil cookies, simply subbing the coconut oil for vegetable oil.
 They were identical to original Amish Sugar Cookies.
-It changed NOTHING about the texture or flavor to make Coconut Oil Amish Sugar Cookies.
+It changed NOTHING about the texture or flavor to make Coconut Oil Sugar Cookies.

 There’s A LOT of coconut oils out on the market these days though, and I tried a few in this recipe.
-I can’t say for sure that every single coconut oil would work in these Coconut Oil Amish Sugar Cookies, but I think that most will.
+I can’t say for sure that every single coconut oil would work in these Coconut Oil Sugar Cookies, but I think that most will.
 If you can find liquid coconut oil, that’s great.
-LouAna makes a good one that’s readily accessible in grocery stores.
-I also tried Spectrum coconut oil, in a solid form, and I melted it just to the point of liquid, about 10-15 seconds in the microwave.
+I also tried solid form, and I melted it just to the point of liquid, about 10-15 seconds in the microwave.

-You may detect a super mild coconut flavor in the cookies, but for me, it was barely perceptible, which is nice if you are planning to make these in a variety of flavors, and you don’t want coconut to be overpowering!
+You may detect a super mild coconut flavor in the coconut oil cookies, but for me, it was barely perceptible, which is nice if you don’t want it to overtake.

 If you want to avoid vegetable oil, these Coconut Oil Amish Sugar Cookies will be as amazing as original Amish Sugar Cookies!